thamma/cube/README.md

 # thamma / cube

-> A Rubiks Cube implementation in Java which focuses on the more technical aspects of the cube.
-Thus more theory, analytics and math is available.
+> A Rubiks Cube implementation in Java focusing on the technical aspects of the cube.
+Thus more theory and math is available allowing more analytics to be done.

 ## Table of contents